15 great trails to ride in fall

 In autumn, nearly every bicycle trail is beautiful and lined by fall color.
 But here are 15 of the best.

-A lovely ride through forest between Hinckley and Duluth.
-The flood-damaged 14½ miles
+A lovely ride through forest between Hinckley and Duluth, with the last 14.5 miles descending from Jay Cooke State Park.

 The 10 miles between Stacy and North Branch, paralleling but out of